lyramakesmusic/pygpt4/README.md

 ### Multiple Users

-Instead of adding complexity by making this wrapper handle multiple users, you can simply create a new instance for each separate user:
+Instead of adding complexity by making this wrapper handle multiple users, you can simply create a separate instance for each user:

 ```python
 user1 = gpt4(api_key, sys="You are a kind, helpful chatbot.")